byuitechops/child-template/documentation/Getting Started.md

 1. Create a new repository on Github.
 Name it after what your child module does in all lower-case letters, with dashes instead of spaces.
 Example: "delete-duplicate-files"

 2. Use `git clone <repository url>` to clone the repository to your computer.
+Then use `cd <repository-name>` to move into it in the commandline.

 3. Download the child template repository **as a zip file** by pressing the "Clone or Download" button (or just click [this](https://github.com/byuitechops/child-template/archive/master.zip)).